anriseth/MultiJuMP.jl/README.md

 ##TODO:
 - Add bounds on the MultiObjective type
     * So we can ask to only search over subset of pareto front
-- Generalise biobjective -> multiobjective
-    * MISSING: algorithm for traversing beta-values
+- Test if multiobjective code works for three objectives
-- Add option to use inequality in NBI constraint
+- Add option to use inequality in NBI constraint?
 - Tell travis to install Ipopt
 - Create more tests
 - Generalise to more than nonlinear problems?